-Human beings attempt to distinguish between good and evil on the basis of conscience.
-Your conscience has been informed and influenced by who and what has nurtured you—your upbringing, education, and the culture of the community and communications media around you—but it comes from something deeper than all of that: nature.
+Human beings attempt to distinguish between right and wrong (good and evil) on the basis of conscience.
+Your conscience has been partly informed and influenced by who and what has nurtured you—by your upbringing, education, and the culture of the community and communications media around you—but it comes from something deeper than all of that: your nature.

 So, what is your nature?

-Whoever you are, ultimately your sense of right and wrong comes from God’s moral law, which was implanted in the souls of every human being.
+Whoever you are, ultimately your sense of right and wrong comes from God’s moral law, which was implanted in the soul of every human being.

-As the apostle Paul explained was true even of people in old times who had not been raised in the Jewish religion: “For when the Gentiles4, which have not the law [revealed to the Israelites through Moses], do by nature the things contained in the law, these, having not the law, are a law unto themselves: Which shew the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another” (Romans 2:14-15).
+As the apostle Paul explained was true even of people in old times who had not been raised in the Jewish religion: “For when the Gentiles,3 which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: Which shew the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another” (Romans 2.14-15).

-When Christ was asked what is the greatest commandment in God’s law, he summarised moral law by declaring the two greatest commandments.
+When Jesus was asked what is the greatest commandment in God’s law, he summarised the moral law by declaring the two greatest commandments.
 “Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
-And the second is like unto it, Thou shalt love thy neighbour as thyself” (Matthew 22:37-39).
+And the second is like unto it, Thou shalt love thy neighbour as thyself” (Matthew 22.37-39).

 That is how we really ought to live.
 We must strive to obey God in this way—to properly love him and properly love our neighbours (i.e. other human beings, near and far).

-It is from this loving concern for non-Christians that Christians must expose and explain the bad news of man’s total depravity.
-For this is the context into which the Gospel5—the Good News of salvation for all who turn to Christ, has come.
+It is from this loving concern for our neighbours that Christians must expose and explain the bad news of man’s total depravity.
+For this is the context into which the gospel4—the good news of salvation for all who turn to Christ, has come.

-The Good News is this: If you “believe on6 the Lord Jesus Christ”, you shall be saved (Acts 16:31).
+The good news is this: If you “believe on5 the Lord Jesus Christ,” you shall be saved (Acts 16.31).

-Older English Bible translations, including the King James (Authorised) Version, have the phrase “believe on” where it might be more usual to say “believe in” today.
+Older English Bible translations, including the King James (Authorised) Version, have the phrase “believe on” where it might be more usual for us to say “believe in.”
 Historically “believe on” referred to believing on a person, whereas “believe in” referred to believing in a doctrine or proposition.
 We usually don’t make that distinction today. ↩︎